flairyu/MarkdownParse/README.md

 ```

 Each `element` in the resulting tree has a `key` which denotes its
 semantics.
-The key of the root element is always `DOCUMENT`.
+The key of the root element is always `LIST`.
 Each
 `element` also has a list of children (which may be empty), the head of
 which is pointed to by `children`.
 Each child has a `next` member
 pointing to the next child in the list.
 You can quickly apply a function